Uchswas/Key-Value-Storage/README.md

 Build
 -------
-To create the keyvalues of the dataset, run`create.cpp`
+To create the keyvalues for the dataset, run`create.cpp`

 The number of rows for which keyvalues will be generated can be varied by changing the number in line 59 of `create.cpp` file
 <pre>